Garsdale railway station: Facilities

-The station is unstaffed, but waiting rooms are available on each platform.
-They are linked by a ramped subway and are therefore fully accessible for disabled travellers.
-Tickets must be bought in advance or on the train as no ticket machines are available (though TOC Northern are intending to install one and PIS screens by 2020 as part of a wider station improvement programme).
-Train running information can be obtained from timetable posters or by phone from the station signal box.
+The station is unstaffed, but waiting rooms are available on each platform and toilets on the southbound platform.
+There is no link between the platforms and the northbound platform is not easily accessible for disabled passengers, although there are no steps and the surface is not metalled and is uneven.
+Tickets must be bought in advance or on the train, as no ticket machines are available.
+Train running information can be obtained from timetable posters and the customer information screens and there is public address system.

 A bus service to and from Hawes connects with selected train departures each day.

 Signal box

 The signal box, a 4c type as designed and built by the Midland Railway Company, was installed in June 1910 and is made from timber with a Welsh slate roof.
 It was given grade II listed status in 2013.
 The box was significant in the 1910 Hawes Junction crash, which led to the introduction of track circuits to prevent that type of tragedy happening again.
 Its heritage status was awarded partly due to its involvement in the accident.

 In June 2020, Network Rail applied to the Yorkshire Dales National Park Authority to carry out repairs on the decaying structure.
-Refurbishment began in June 2021, and is expected to take three months.
+Refurbishment began in June 2021 and was completed in December 2021.

 Services

 Garsdale has seen a modest improvement in service levels in recent years, with an extra morning and evening service in each direction.
-This brings the service level up to that seen at various other stations on the route (such as Appleby), namely eight northbound and seven southbound trains on weekdays and Saturdays, and five each way on Sundays.
-The station is also served by DalesRail trains between Blackpool North/Preston and Carlisle on Sundays during the summer (one train each way in the summer 2019 timetable).
+This brings the service level up to that seen at various other stations on the route (such as Appleby), namely eight trains each way on weekdays and Saturdays, with five each way on Sundays.

+The DalesRail Sunday service that formerly called here in summer no longer operates due to a lack of available train crews to operate it.
+Connections for the replacement Saturdays-only "Yorkshire Dales Explorer" services to/from Manchester Victoria can be made at Ribblehead.

 Statue of Ruswarp

 The southbound platform features a life-size bronze statue of a Border Collie dog named Ruswarp (pronounced /rʌsəp/).
 Ruswarp belonged to Graham Nuttall, one of the founding members of the group that saved the Settle-Carlisle Railway from closure.
 The dog was featured in the campaign, signing the petition to save the line with a paw-print.
 Nuttall disappeared while walking with Ruswarp in the Welsh Mountains on 20 January 1990.
 His body was found on 7 April; Ruswarp was still alive after standing guard over his owner's body for 11 weeks and died shortly after attending the funeral.

 The sculpture by Joel Walker is a memorial to both Graham Nuttall, Ruswarp and the campaign to save the line from closure.
 It was unveiled on 11 April 2009, 20 years after the line was saved from closure.
 The station waiting rooms, previously out of use due to leaking roofs, were also refurbished and reopened to the public as part of the ceremony.